easycoder/easycoder.github.io/resources/md/technical.md

 At ~ec~ we take issue with this claim, for the following reasons:

 1. Frameworks reduce the scope for ingenuity, seeking to eliminate errors from the outset by reducing all programming effort to a simple process of following rules that relies more on learning the structure than on thinking about problems and solutions.
+We consider the benefit to be marginal at best and the approach to result in sites that are harder to maintain as the structure is not always easy to see.

 1. Rather than imposing a straitjacket on developers, large monolithic systems should wherever possible be broken down into smaller units that work in cooperation with each other and are maintained independently - the classic "black box" approach.
 Each unit can use different design choices, depending on the job being done and the skills available to construct it.